Averaging theory and catastrophes: Overview of results

 \begin{definition} Let $U \subset D \times \Sigma \times (-\e_0,\e_0)$ be a neighbourhood of the origin.
 In the context established in this paper, a map $\Phi=(\Phi_1,\Phi_2,\Phi_3): U \to \R^n \times \R^k \times \R$ is said to be: \begin{itemize} \item weakly fibred if it is of the form $\Phi(x,\mu,\e) = (\Phi_1(x,\mu,\e),\Phi_2(\mu,\e),\Phi_3(\mu,\e));$ \item strongly fibred if it is of the form $\Phi(x,\mu,\e) = (\Phi_1(x,\mu,\e),\Phi_2(\mu,\e),\Phi_3(\e));$ \item weakly or strongly fibred to the $m$-th order at $p \in U$ if its $m$-jet at $p$ is, respectively, weakly or strongly fibred. \end{itemize} \end{definition}

 For instance, when considering $M_1$ and $M_2$ as above, it is clear that, even though those surfaces are geometrically identical, no fibred diffeomorphism exists taking one into the other.
 Compare this to the map $X \mapsto \Pi_3(X,\mu,\e) = (X-\mu)^2 + X - \mu$, which still undergoes a fold bifurcation at $\mu=0$, but has a catastrophe surface $M_3= \{(X,\mu,\e) : (X-\mu)^2=\mu\}$, which can be obtained by transforming $M_1$ via the fibred diffeomorphism $\Phi(X,\mu,\e) = (X+\mu,\mu,\e)$.
-This can be seen as a consequence of the fact that fibred diffeomorphisms preserve the dynamical aspects of the catastrophe surface.
+This can be seen as a consequence of the assertion that fibred diffeomorphisms, by ensuring the separation of coordinates and parameters, preserve the dynamical aspects of the catastrophe surface.
+This admittedly somewhat vague assertion is simply a more explicit statement of ideas already present in the literature (see, for instance, the definitions of topological equivalence of families in \cite{Arnol'd1994,Kuznetsov2023}).

 While weak fibration is sufficient to ensure the proper separation of coordinates and parameters, strong fibration is needed for applications such as averaging, when we need to distinguish between the perturbation parameter $\e$ and other parameters, in particular here we will usually assume $\e$ to be fixed, while studying the bifurcation family arising from varying $\mu$.